Rock With You Chords | Michael Jackson Guitar Lesson

 Rock the night away (rock, right).

 In the chorus variation, the shift to a B chord instead of Bb makes Ebm feel like chord VI (Aeolian).
 However, when moving from Ebm to Ab, it feels like chord II (Dorian).
-This interplay—balancing between VI and II—is a classic songwriting trick, also found in Master Blaster and Never Too Much.
+This is a modal interchange—balancing between VI and II—and it’s a classic songwriting trick, also found in Master Blaster and Never Too Much.

 Now, let’s look at the bridge: